masoncj/esp32-examples/README.md

 ```

-This is a register dump.
+This is a register dump and execution traceback.
 This is produced by FreeRTOS whenever a task crashes.
-The "backtrace" line allows you to figure out which line it crashed on.
+The "backtrace" line allows you to figure out where it crashed.
 There are pairs of addresses separated by colons; pass the first address of the pair to `addr2line`:

 ```
 xtensa-esp32-elf-addr2line -e build/app-template.elf 0x400e6919
 /Users/cmason/code/esp32/esp32-examples/main/./main_crash.c:21 (discriminator 1)
 ```

-You may need to talk up the stack in order to find your code (but see below for an easier way using GDB).
+You may need to walk up the stack in order to find your code (but see below for an easier way using GDB).

-By default your program will reboot on the device and this will happen in a loop quickly, which is useful in a real device but is annoying when debugging.
+By default a crash reboot the device, which is useful in a real device but is annoying when debugging.
+This may happen in a loop quickly (see [this troubleshooting answer](#My-program-is-crashing-in-a loop-and-I-can-t-get-the-device-to-flash) if you have trouble breaking out of this loop).

 However, you can change this behavior and even connect a debugger!